ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/_component-interface-react.md

 |
 |    // Optional methods
 |
 |    // Gets called when new rows are inserted into the grid.
 If the filter needs to change its
 |    // state after rows are loaded, it can do it here.
 For example the set filters uses this
 |    // to update the list of available values to select from (e.g. 'Ireland', 'UK' etc for
 |    // Country filter).
+To get the list of available values from within this method from the
+     // Client Side Row Model, use gridApi.forEachLeafNode(callback)
 |    onNewRowsLoaded?(): void;
 |
 |    // Gets called when the column is destroyed.
 If your custom filter needs to do